5.10 – Satisfactory Academic Progress

 Students who meet the pace, timeframe, and GPA requirements are eligible to receive Title IV federal student aid.

-This status, according to Title IV federal student aid and the SAP procedures created by the school, will only be provided to those students who are seeking a certificate program of one year or less.
-Students who fail to meet either the pace requirement or GPA requirement, will be placed on a financial aid warning in the subsequent academic term the student enrolls and does not exclude them from receiving Title IV federal student aid.
+Students who fail to meet either the pace requirement or GPA requirement will be placed on a financial aid warning status in the subsequent academic term the student enrolls and are not excluded from receiving Title IV federal student aid.
+A student may receive financial aid on a warning status for only one semester.

 Probation Appeal Approved Status